poi-bundler/website/docs/config.md

 - Type: `number`
 - Default: `5000` (bytes)

-Images that are smaller than this size won't be inlined in the bundle.
+Images that are smaller than this size will be inlined in the bundle.

 ## envs